Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 \subsection{Analysis of group classifiers}

 \paragraph{Group classifier confidences.} We show the highest and lowest confident samples by the group classifier on UTKFace in \cref{fig:visualization}.
 As shown in the figure, the low confident samples are qualitatively uncertain to humans due to diverse lighting, various orientations and low quality.
 Therefore, our confidence-based thresholding can capture the inherent uncertainty of the dataset.
-In \cref{appendix-sec:groupclsf}, we provide the confidence score distribution and the group classifier accuracies for different group label ratios.
+In the Appendix, we provide the confidence score distribution and the group classifier accuracies for different group label ratios.

 \paragraph{Study on the threshold $\tau$.} Figure \ref{fig:tau_study} shows the accuracies and $\Delta_M$ of \ours and MFD by varying $\tau$ on UTKFace with 10\% group-labeled training set.
-We fix the hyperparameters used in \cref{fig:utk_results} and report the average of two different runs. $\tau\leq0.25$ (because the number of groups is four) and $\tau=1$ are equivalent to ``random label'' and ``pseudo-label'' in the previous results, respectively.
-Here, we observe again that there exists a sweet spot of the threshold that shows better $\Delta_M$ and accuracy than ``random label'' and vanilla ``pseudo-label''.
+We fix the hyperparameters used in \cref{fig:utk_results} and report the average of two different runs. $\tau\leq0.25$ (since there are four groups) and $\tau=1$ is equivalent to ``random label'' and ``pseudo-label'' in the previous results, respectively.
+The ``$\star$'' represents the results of $\tau$ achieved by the our strategy (Line 4 in \cref{alg:ours}).
+Here, we observe that there exists a sweet spot of the threshold that shows better $\Delta_M$ and accuracy than ``random label'' and ``pseudo-label'', and our method can achieve a good threshold near the sweet spot.